A tree grows in Manteo, hovering high over an old downtown house with a canopy that covers nearly half a city block.

-"I don't have a coring tool big enough to age this tree," Van Riper said.
+"I don't have a coring tool big enough to age this tree," Van Riper says.

 As massive as the tree is, it exists in relative obscurity behind Wood's two-story house.
 Van Riper was not aware of it.
 Town of Manteo planner Melissa Dickerson had not noticed its size before.
 Wood knew it was big, but did not know about the state record program.

-"If there is anything wrong with it, we want to get it treated," he said.
+"If there is anything wrong with it, we want to get it treated," he says.
 "We don't want it coming down on her when we're 500 miles away."

 He called Nick Archibald with Atlantic Tree Services to report he has a tree that looked big and old enough to have been around since the Lost Colony.
 Archibald was skeptical until he arrived at the house for a look.

-"I was immediately at a loss for words," he said.
+"I was immediately at a loss for words," he says.
 "It could probably tell us where the Lost Colony went."

-Manteo has an ordinance that protects large trees, and this magnolia qualifies in a big way, Dickerson said.
+Manteo has an ordinance that protects large trees, and this magnolia qualifies in a big way, Dickerson says.

-"It would put Manteo on the map in a different way," Dickerson said.
+"It would put Manteo on the map in a different way," Dickerson says.
 "It would be a coup for the town."